 If you have not stopped by to take a look at the labyrinth be sure to do so.
 It is FINISHED!
 If you visit after dark you will see the glow stones in action.
-Aug.
-25 was Planting day at the Labyrinth–Thank you to the many hands that made light work.
-There are about 400 sedum planted.
+A childrens’ space is being planned and spring spruce up is needed.
+If you would like to join into Commons planning and/or maintenance, contact the church office.
 Continue reading

 In case you ever wondered, First Congregational has handicap accessibility.
 From our Welcome Page: Both of our buildings are handicap accessible.
 The main building has a newly remodeled ramp on its northwest corner, and features an elevator inside the building. … Continue reading